LukePappa/Ourism/text.md

 Being transcends, grounds, and is everything.
-Union with it is one's true purpose.
+To be one with it constitutes true fulfillment.